fudgebucket27/LoopTradeSharp/README.md

 # LoopTradeSharp
 NFT Trading via the Loopring API in C#.
 This is more of a demo on how to make a valid trade between two accounts.
 You will need two seperate Loopring Accounts to use this demo.
-You will need a maker and taker account
+You will need a maker and taker account.
+In this example the taker will settle the trade

 You will need to create an appsettings.json file in the directory with the setting "Copy to Output Directory" set to "Copy Always" like below.